massimoksi/Shine/README.md

 - Today extension to turn the light on.
 - Change the light color with a long press gesture.
 - Switch the light on/off with a double tap.
+- Set a timer to automatically switch the light off.

 ## Installation